Generate asset thumbnails for exotic file formats like videos, raw photos, audio files and documents.

 How It Works

-The addon generates control panel thumbnails for non-image files by integrating with a third-party file conversion service and caching the resulting image preview.
-Currently it supports the following service.
-Support for CloudConvert is planned.
+The addon generates control panel thumbnails for non-image files by integrating with a third-party file conversion service and download the resulting preview image.

 Quick Start